PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 It is a unit of execution of a specific execution context that is mapped to a single invocation of a callable function on an execution resource.
-An execution agent can have different semantics that is derived from the execution context.
+An execution agent can have different semantics that are derived from the execution context.
 Typical examples of an execution agent are a CPU thread or GPU execution unit.

 **Executor**